mmg1/medusa-1/README.md

 > $python3 medusa.med

+Available commands:

+​                    \- show categories           		:Displays the availlable module categories (start here)

+​                    \- show modules [category]   :Displays the availlable modules for the selected category

+​                    \- show mods                			:Shows loaded modules

+​                    \- use [module name]         	:Selects a module which will be added to the final script

+​                    \- help [module name]        	:Displays help for the

+​                    \- reset                   					 :Unselects all modules

+​                    \- compile script            			:Compiles the script

+​                    \- run       [package name]  	 :Initiates a Frida session and attaches to the sellected package

+​                    \- run -f   [package name]  	 :Initiates a Frida session and spawns the sellected package

+​

+Use the **/modules/myModules/scratchpad.med** to write your own hooks and include them to the agent.js using the 'compile script' command.

+#### Features:

 The user may navigate through the modules and pick the ones that wants to 'trace'.
 After selection a Frida session will be initiated where the API functions implemented in the 'med' files will be traced.
+The modules can be dynamically added or removed during runtime.